MARafey/Project-Analysis-System/README.md

 - For large datasets (>100 projects), allow extra processing time
 - Use AI enhancement sparingly for faster processing
 - Close other browser tabs during analysis for optimal performance
+- Panel creation works best with <50 instructors for optimal constraint satisfaction

 ## 🤝 Contributing

-This is an academic project for FYP analysis.
+This is an academic project for FYP analysis and panel creation.
 Contributions and improvements are welcome:

 1. Fork the repository
 2. Create a feature branch